brianglass/anastasis/files/wednesday_matins1.md

 **Cross-Theotokion.
 Same melody.**

-As your Mother, the pure and all blameless Virgin who knew not wedlock, saw you nailed to the Tree, O Master, she cried aloud to you, Â‘Alas, my sweetest Son, how has a lawless people condemned you, the Maker and Master of all, to the tree?
+As your Mother, the pure and all blameless Virgin who knew not wedlock, saw you nailed to the Tree, O Master, she cried aloud to you, ‘Alas, my sweetest Son, how has a lawless people condemned you, the Maker and Master of all, to the tree?
 I hymn your supreme goodness.

 ****